erik-adelbert/aoc/2022/README.md

 *modular arithmetic*: to keep the numbers checked while preserving speed, I needed a way to reduce the number in a way invisible to `updates` *and* `data routing`.
-Updates are not subject to number cutting side-effects: they are a dumb single arithmetic operation.
+Updates are not subject to number cutting side-effects: they are a dumb single arithmetic operations.
 Routing is done modular-wise, the number that is invisible to all routing tests done in the network is the *least common multiple* of all modulos!